CityRelay

-One of the risks of letting a property in London is ending up with a problematic resident.
+One of the risks of letting a property in London is ending up with problematic residents.
 There’s no landlord advice out there that can guarantee that you won’t encounter them.

 The reality is, that there are people who’ll seem very cooperative and agreeable to your rules and regulations when you first meet them.
 But once they moved in – it’s like you’re dealing with a different person.
 You might get someone who doesn’t pay their lease on time.
 Or someone who seems bent on destroying your unit instead of taking care of it like their own home.